-Thanks to Gail Davis at Vegsource for this recipes from her “Hemp is Good for You” article.
+Thanks to Gail Davis at Vegsource for this healthy hemp biscuit recipe from her “Hemp is Good for You” article.

 Note: Some brands of rice and nut milks do contain soy lecithin.
 If you are interested in utilizing a completely soy free milk alternative, try brands such as Pacific Foods Almond Milk.